-At Wagner Reese, our Indianapolis birth injury lawyers are committed to protecting the rights families with children who have been harmed by the negligent and careless acts of doctors, nurses, and other health care professionals.
+At Wagner Reese, our Indianapolis cerebral palsy lawyers are committed to protecting the rights of families with children who have been harmed by the negligent and careless acts of doctors, nurses, and other health care professionals.
 If your child suffers from cerebral palsy as a result of a suspected medical error, we’re available to review your case, discuss your legal rights and options, and help you fight for the justice you deserve.

 To discuss a potential birth injury lawsuit with a member of our team, contact us for a free and confidential consultation.
 Wagner Reese serves families throughout the state of Indiana.

 Cerebral palsy affects a person’s muscle coordination and movement.
 The disorder is classified according to its severity and the extent of brain damage from which it arises (i.e. spastic, hypotonic, or choreathetoid), and can result in a number of symptoms.
 These commonly include:

 - Muscle weakness and muscle tone

 - Impaired muscle and motor coordination

 - Reduced movement of the extremities (including arms and legs)

 Cerebral palsy also has the potential create a lifetime of physical and financial challenges for children and their families, as well as emotional repercussions when the disorder is caused by preventable medical mistakes.
 This includes not only the limitations a child may face as they grow and navigate the world, but also the considerable costs of medical treatment, medications, assistive devices, and specialized care they will require throughout their lives.